-I remember when I first entered the full time working world, I was clueless about how to best use vacation, and I followed the herd like the good young sheep I was.
-Here in the U.S. the annual average vacation time is a measly 13 days (Compared to Italy’s 42 and France’s 37): a pittance if you include time-off needed for weddings, complicated mid-week errands, parole violations and the odd humdinger of a hangover.
+I remember when I first entered the full time working world, I was clueless about how to best use vacation, and I followed the herd.
+This is foolish, as here in the U.S. the annual average vacation time is a measly 13 days (Compared to Italy’s 42 and France’s 37): a pittance if you include time-off needed for weddings, complicated mid-week errands, parole violations and alien abductions.
 Yet somehow more than 1/3rd of Americans don’t use all their vacation each year.
 Yikes.

 The ideal time to use vacation is when there is peak value, in your own psychology, for escape (say, when you feel creative burnout).
 This rarely coincides with what everyone else is doing (or in the above case, is the exact opposite of what everyone else is doing), as weekend trips with friends or sports team schedules put heavy emphasis on using Fridays and Mondays, regardless of when it is you need relief.

 For awhile I found choosing periodic Wednesdays or Thursdays, every few months, was the best possible value for a spare vacation day: like a happy hour martini, they provided a dose of relief at the peak of a stress, and neatly divide up the working life into more manageable pieces.
 Catching a matinee, having a late breakfast and wandering my favorite bookstore, going for a short hike, or shopping in the calm of a mid-week crowd, were all low key, super mellow, high value vacation days.